Measurability and continuity of parametric low-rank approximation in Hilbert spaces: linear operators and random variables: Conclusions

-Another intriguing research direction is to explore higher regularity properties, such as the Lipschitz continuity and differentiability of parametric SVD and parametric POD.
-From an applicative standpoint, this could lead to more practical insights regarding universal approximators, allowing, for instance, to discuss the computational complexity of the approximating algorithms, rather than their existence alone, as seen in \cite{hornik1991approximation}-\cite{yarotsky2017error}.
+Another intriguing research direction is to explore higher regularity properties, such as Lipschitz continuity and differentiability.
+From an applicative standpoint, this could bring new insights on adaptive algorithms relying upon universal approximators, allowing, for instance, to discuss the computational complexity of the approximating algorithms, rather than their existence alone, in analogy to the developments in \cite{hornik1991approximation}-\cite{yarotsky2017error}.